sudongyuer/auto-export/README.md

 ### Config `export.config.ts`

-- targetDir  : the directory to export files
+- targetDir (require) : the directory to export files

-- outputDir : the directory to generate the `index.ts` file to export files
+- outputDir (optional) : the directory to generate the `index.ts` file to export files

+- customImport (optional) : custom the import statement to use in the `index.ts` file

 ```js
 import { defineExportConfig } from '@sudongyuer/auto-export'